LightBurdenOfficial/SperoCoin/doc/rpc/rst/gettransaction.rst

 ::

   {
-    "amount" : x.xxx,        (numeric) The transaction amount in ONION "fee": x.xxx,            (numeric) The amount of the fee in ONION.
+    "amount" : x.xxx,        (numeric) The transaction amount in SPERO "fee": x.xxx,            (numeric) The amount of the fee in SPERO.
 This is negative and only available for the 'send' category of transactions.
     "confirmations" : n,     (numeric) The number of confirmations "blockhash" : "hash",  (string) The block hash